EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 <b>storefronturl</b>
 Web address for StoreFront to be used in this session for enumeration of resources from XenApp or XenDesktop.

+<b>sfGatewayAuthType</b>
+The authentication type configured for the NetScaler Gateway on StoreFront.

 <b>kcdAccount</b>
 The kcd account details to be used in SSO